aurelia/aurelia/docs/user-docs/app-basics/scope-and-binding-context.md

 Now let us discuss briefly about change observation.
 A comprehensive discussion on change observation is bit out of scope of this documentation.
 However, for this discussion it would suffice to say that generally whenever Aurelia binds an expression to the view, it also employs one or more observers for that.
-This is how when the value of the underlying property changes, the change is is propagated to view or other associated components.
+This is how when the value of the underlying property changes, the change is also propagated to view or other associated components.
 The focus of this discussion is how some interesting scenarios occur in conjunction of binding/override context and the change observation.

-Let us consider a simple example first.
+Let us start with a simple example.

 {% code title="App.ts" %}